magicleap/developer-portal-docs/docs/guides/device/hardware-specs.md

 # Hardware Overview

-This section provides an overview of ML2 hardware specifications, with links to other detailed architecture documentation for more details.
+This section provides an overview of Magic Leap 2 hardware specifications.

 ## Magic Leap 2 Core OS

 Magic Leap 2 is built on top of the [Android Open Source Project](https://source.android.com/) (AOSP), Android 10 (Q) API level 29, which means: